kfly8/p5-Variable-Declaration/README.md

 # NAME

-PerlX::Declare - It's new $module
+Variable::Declaration - It's new $module

 # SYNOPSIS

-    use PerlX::Declare;
+    use Variable::Declaration;

 # DESCRIPTION

-PerlX::Declare is ...
+Variable::Declaration is ...

 # LICENSE